ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

 4. Import the Microsoft OneDrive connector to your Ballerina program as follows.

+    `import ballerinax/microsoft.onedrive;`

-    The following sample program accesses an item which is already stored on Microsoft OneDrive.
+    The following sample program accesses an item, which is already stored on Microsoft OneDrive.
 Prior to running this application, create a workbook on your Microsoft OneDrive account's root with the name "Book.xlsx".
 Make sure that you keep the `ballerina.conf` file with the above-mentioned configuration information before running the sample application.
-If there is no workbook with file name `Book.xlsx` exists in the root level of the Microsoft OneDrive account the sample application will print `Failed to get the Excel workbook.`.
+If a workbook with  the file name `Book.xlsx` doesn't exist in the root level of the Microsoft OneDrive account, the sample application will print `Failed to get the Excel workbook.`

 	```
     import ballerina/io;
     import ballerina/config;
-    import ballerinax/microsoft.onedrive as onedrive;
+    import ballerinax/microsoft.onedrive;

     // Create the Microsoft Graph Client configuration by reading the config file.
     onedrive:MicrosoftGraphConfiguration msGraphConfig = {